Are There Any Limitations To Deep Learning?

 Researchers are actively working on developing methods to enhance the interpretability of deep learning models.
 Techniques such as attention mechanisms, layer-wise relevance propagation, and visual explanations are being explored to provide insights into the decision-making process of deep neural networks.
 By gaining a deeper understanding of how these models arrive at their predictions, users can trust the results and identify potential biases, leading to more transparent and accountable AI systems.

-Read Also: Explain The Concept Of Overfitting In Deep Learning.
+Read Also: What's The Significance Of Deep Neural Networks?

 2. Data Augmentation and Semi-Supervised Learning